 Why give to NBPC?

-If you believe black lives matter and black voices make a difference, then the answer is simple: because we help amplify black voices so that stories about black lives reach audiences worldwide.
+If you believe black lives matter and black voices make a difference, then the answer is simple: investment in filmmakers and their projects ensures the telling of untold, or under-told, stories.
+We help amplify black voices so that stories about black lives reach audiences worldwide.

 Here are a few ways your contribution can help: